 Ever since I started publishing creamy hair conditioner recipes a few months ago, readers have been asking about the possibility of including some vinegar in the water part of the emulsion to create a two-in-one conditioner that eliminates the need for a separate acidic rinse.
 It sounded like a great idea, but I wondered if the added acid might cause the emulsion to break, so I wanted to try it to see if 1) the emulsion would survive and 2) if that acidic conditioner would really do the trick.
 And good news on both fronts—this Two-in-One Creamy Hair Conditioner is awesome!
 Here’s to having one less bottle in your shower.

-I decided to use a blend of rich shea butter and castor oil for the oils part, and chose BTMS-50 as my emulsifying wax.
+I decided to use a blend of rich unrefined shea butter (USA / Canada) and castor oil (USA / Canada) for the oils part, and chose BTMS-50 as my emulsifying wax.
 BTMS-50 is a relatively new emulsifier for me (I found it at Windy Point), and it’s especially fantastic in hair conditioners.
-Point of Interest has a great post explaining BTMS-50 that is definitely worth a read if you want to understand the chemistry behind why it’s a great hair conditioner as well as a great emulsifier.
-It’s worth noting that BTMS-25 is not interchangeable for BTMS-50 without some changes.
 You should be able to use other complete emulsifying waxes if you don’t have BTMS-50 on hand, though I haven’t tried them all with the addition of the vinegar.
 (Note: A reader has reported that Emulsifying Wax NF doesn’t work well, and that the conditioner separates if this emulsifying wax is used.
 I haven’t tried it myself, but if you can avoid E-Wax NF, it’s probably a good idea!)

 A blend of cardamom, grapefruit, and pine essential oils give the conditioner a wonderful bright, fresh scent with a slight vinegar-y undertone, though that vinegar note dissipates quickly and doesn’t remain in your hair at all.
 I added some silk and phytokeratin to give the conditioner some extra oomph in the smoothing/hydrating department, but both are optional if you don’t have them on hand.